- Clinical science

 - Egg allergy is no longer considered a contraindication

-- Annual flu shot for all persons aged 6 months and older, if possible by October (right after the vaccine becomes available)
+- Annual flu shot for all persons aged 6 months and older every flu season as soon as the vaccine becomes available

 - Live attenuated or inactivated vaccine (see contraindications for the )

 - Wash hands with soap and water before and after each patient contact